scalamania/sttp-play-ws/README.md

 libraryDependencies += "io.github.scalamania" %% "sttp-play-ws" % "<latest>"
 ```

-This library is published using play 2.8 as a `Provided` dependency, which means does not include play itself and allows upgrades on non-broken changes.
+This library is published using play 2.8 as a `Provided` dependency, which means that does not include play itself and allows upgrades on non-broken changes.
 (published for both 2.12 and 2.13)

 For play 2.6, 2.7 use [legacy-play-ws][legacy-play-ws]